Profess0ro/div-5-jkpg/README.md

 - Surface Pro 7
 <br>

-<b>Manually tested responsiveness on:</b>
+**Manually tested responsiveness on:**
 - Samsung Galaxy S23 Ultra (my own phone)
 - Laptop with dimensions 1024x768
 - Screen with dimensions 1920x1080

-<br>on all of these 7 tests i din´t found anything hard to find or read.
+On all of these 7 tests i din´t found anything hard to find or read.

 (All of these tests above have been done with Google Chrome)

-<b>Public testing</b> - Sent out the live page to group of people that this webpage mainly aims to.
+**Public testing** - Sent out the live page to group of people that this webpage mainly aims to.
 The response was very good from visitors, that found it easy to navigate through the webpage.
 <hr>

 # Deployment

-- <b>Visual Studio Code:</b>
+- **Visual Studio Code:**
 1. Installed extension "GitHub Pull Requests".
 2. Connected my Github account to Visual Studio.
 3. Used command "Git:Clone" and pasted my repository address, now I´m connected to my repository.
 4. "Git add ." | "Git commit -m" | "Git push" | Was commands used in Visual Studio to upload my files to my repository

-- <b>Github:</b>
+- **Github:**
 1. Logged in to Github account.
 2. Got to the repository for the site.
 3. Clicked on "settings" in the menu at the top.